Custom Recognizers for Auto-Classification

 * **Name**: Unique identifier (e.g., `email_pattern`)

-* **Display Name**: Human-readable name (e.g., "Email Pattern Detector")
+* **Display Name**: A unique descriptive name (e.g., "Email Pattern Detector")

 * **Description**: What this recognizer detects